zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 ### Part 1/3 - `ictf{thr33_`

 For this challenge, we are given `chimaera.pdf` to play around with.
-Opening this up with a PDF reader displays the flag `jctf{red_flags_are_fake_flags}`, which wasn't the flag unfortunately :(
+Opening this up with a PDF reader displays the flag `jctf{red_flags_are_fake_flags}`, which was not the flag unfortunately :(

-Before trying out qpdf and other tools to analyze the file, we opened it up with a text editor to see what was going on:
+Before trying out qpdf and the other PDF tools, we opened it up with a text editor to see what was going on:

 ```
 00000000: 7f45 4c46 0201 0100 0000 0000 0000 0000  .ELF............